 Parentage: Golden Delicious x Newton Pippin

 George Hudson discovered this variety, a cross of Golden Delicious and Newtown Pippin, in Barry County, Michigan in 1880.
-He originally named it Hudson’s Pride of Michigan, and it was later renamed Opalescent.
+He originally called it Hudson’s Pride of Michigan, and later renamed it Opalescent.